SamitDharia/SmartCFDTradingAgent_Revolut/README.md

 ## Developer setup

-See [AGENTS.md](AGENTS.md) for environment setup, linting, formatting, testing, and smoke/backtest instructions.

 This project targets Python 3.11–3.12 where pre-built pandas wheels are available.
 Windows users running Python 3.13 must install MSVC Build Tools to compile pandas or downgrade Python to 3.12/3.11.